 The primary learning tool in this course is a set of Program Challenges.
 I have designed a set of programming tools that students can then use to explore and understand the basic building blocks of any statistical model or data science question that students encounter.
 The program challenges are designed to be increasingly challenging, but also fun and collaborative.
 I push my students to think creatively, while also reminding them that getting stuck or not finishing all the steps in any program challenge is expected and encouraged, because it is a sign that they are learning.
 I have designed the program challenges and other programing and statistical material to be extensible so that students with limited skills all the way to advanced skills can learn from the material.
 I explain in each program challenge that students should always start with step 1 and then continue to each step as time permits.
-I also emphasize that the students should not worry about completing each step but that they may wish to come back to steps that they found difficult as they progress through the course.
+I also emphasize that they found difficult as they progress through the course.
 Each student will find different steps challenging and this is where the individualized learning takes place.
 These structural choices allow students from diverse educational backgrounds to learn and grow in my class.